Fake Ad #3 — General Entity AM/FM Clock Radio

 Visual

 Gray background.
 Classic blue header text.
-The illustration of the clock itself is highly realistic but slightly faded — the degradation of packaging that has been on a shelf too long, or found at a thrift store, or pulled from a box in someone’s basement.
+The illustration of the clock is highly realistic but slightly faded — the degradation of packaging that has been on a shelf too long, or found at a thrift store, or pulled from a box in someone’s basement.
 It must look like a real object.
-Not a prop.
 A product.

 Header